 \section{Introduction}

-Recall that two Riemannian metrics $g$ and $\tilde g$ on a smooth manifold~$M$ are called conformally equivalent if
+Recall that two Riemannian metrics $g$ and $\tilde g$ on a smooth manifold~$M$ are called \emph{conformally equivalent} if

 for a function $u\in C^{\infty}(M)$.
 In the discrete theory that we consider here, smooth manifolds are replaced with triangulated piecewise euclidean manifolds, and the discrete version of a conformal change of metric is to multiply all edge lengths with scale factors that are associated with the vertices (Definition~\ref{def:d_conf_equiv}).
-Apparently, this idea to model conformal transformations in a discrete setting by attaching scale factors to the vertices appeared first in the four-dimensional Lorentz-geometric context of the Regge calculus~\cite{roek_quantization_1984}.
-The Riemann-geometric version of this notion appeared in Luo's work on a discrete version of the Yamabe flow on surfaces~\cite{luo_combinatorial_2004}.
-He showed that this discrete Yamabe flow is the gradient flow of a locally convex function.
+Apparently, the idea to model conformal transformations in a discrete setting by attaching scale factors to the vertices appeared first in the four-dimensional Lorentz-geometric context of the Regge calculus~\cite{roek_quantization_1984}.
+The Riemann-geometric version of this notion appeared in Luo's work on ``combinatorial Yamabe flow''~\cite{luo_combinatorial_2004}.
+He showed that this flow is the gradient flow of a locally convex function.
 Later, an explicit formula for this function was found ($E_{\T,\Theta,\lambda}$ defined in equation~\eqref{eq:E_of_lambda}, with $\Theta=0$), and this lead to an efficient numerical method to compute discrete conformal maps, suitable for applications in computer graphics~\cite{springborn_conformal_2008}.
-(Much of the basic theory of conformal equivalence and conformal maps in Section~\ref{sec:discrete_conformal} and the first variational principle in Section~\ref{sec:variational_principles} are already covered or at least touched upon in this earlier paper.
-Since everything else in the present paper relies on this material, we deemed it necessary to review it here, including more mathematical detail than is appropriate in a graphics paper.)
-The first variational principle described in Section~\ref{sec:variational_principle_1} reduces the discrete conformal mapping problems (Section~\ref{sec:mapping_problems}) to problems of convex optimization.
+(Some basic theory of conformal equivalence and conformal maps in Section~\ref{sec:discrete_conformal} and the first variational principle in Section~\ref{sec:variational_principles} are already covered or at least touched upon in this earlier paper.)
+The variational principles described in Section~\ref{sec:variational_principles} reduce the discrete conformal mapping problems described in Section~\ref{sec:mapping_problems} to problems of convex optimization.
 Figures~\ref{fig:rect_map} and~\ref{fig:discrete_riemann} show examples of discrete conformal maps that were obtained this way.

-M\"obius transformations preserve the discrete conformal class (Section~\ref{sec:Moebius}), and this makes it possible to construct discrete conformal maps to regions bounded by circular polygons (Section~\ref{sec:sphere_and_disk}), discrete analogs of the classical Riemann maps.
+M\"obius transformations preserve the discrete conformal class (Section~\ref{sec:Moebius}), and this makes it possible to construct discrete conformal maps to regions bounded by circular polygons (Section~\ref{sec:disk}), discrete analogs of the classical Riemann maps.